abuzze/Cheatsheets/python cheatsheet.md

 ### String

-concatinate string like a pro
+concatinate strings like a pro

 	foo = ''.join([foo, 'ooo'])